Crassula sarcocaulis Eckl. & Zeyh.

 Crassula lignosa, Crassula parvisepala, Crassula sarcocaulis subsp. sarcocaulis, Crassula sarcocaulis var. scaberula, Creusa sarcocaulis

-Native to the eastern part of South Africa and neighboring countries.
+This species is native to the eastern part of South Africa and neighboring countries.

 Crassula sarcocaulis is a small, shrubby succulent with erect, fleshy stems and densely branched crown.
 It grows up to 2 feet (60 cm) tall and about the same in width.
 The stems and branches are green with hair-like papillae, sometimes with brown peeling flakes exposing the grey bark on the older branches.
 Leaves are green tinged with red, narrow, pointed, up to 1.4 inches (3.5 cm) long and up to 0.4 inches (1 cm) wide.
-Flowers are white, cream or pink, bell-shaped, and appear in attractive terminal clusters in late summer.
+Flowers are bell-shaped, white, cream, or pink, and appear in attractive terminal clusters in late summer.

 The specific epithet "sarcocaulis" derives from the Greek words "sarkos," meaning "flesh" and "kaulon," meaning "stem."